vanbrabantf/vanbrabantf.github.io/_posts/2017-05-31-generics-in-php.md

 ```$car = new Car<int,string>(4, 'Honda');```

 Here we say, we are going to create a new Car, with 2 parameters; an integer and a string.
-You could according to the currently proposed RCF just send:
+You could according to the currently proposed RFC just send:

 ```$car = new Car(4, 'Honda');```